thaler-lab/PyFJCore/README.md

 - **fjcore.hh**
     - Changed namespace from `fjcore` to `fastjet` to facilitate interoperability with the FastJet Python extension.
+    - Added back virtual methods to `PseudoJet`, `PseudoJetStructureBase`, `CompositeJetStructure`, and `ClusterSequenceStructure` that were removed in fjcore due to lack of area support.
+This is critical for ensuring compatibility with the FastJet Python extension.
     - Wrapped some code in `IsBaseAndDerived` that SWIG cannot parse with `#ifndef SWIG_PREPROCESSOR` and `#endif`.
 Since SWIG doesn't need this code for anything, it parses the file correctly without affecting the actual compilation.
     - Changed templated `ClusterSequence` constructor to an untemplated version using `PseudoJet` as the former template type.